Genomicsplc/variantkey/README.md

 This project contains tools to generate and process a **Genetic Variant Hash**, a variant ID that can be used to match and cross-reference genetic variants across different databases and sources.

+This model assumes that the variants have been normalized in some way.

 A *Genetic Variant Hash* is composed of 4 sections that can be also used separately:

     00 01 02 03 04 05 06 07 08 09 10 11 12 13 14 15